 @Generatable / @Guide) or Kotlin annotations (@Generatable / @Guide) — to define the structure, then set it on GenerationOptions.
-The schema is computed at compile time (Swift) or via reflection at load time (Kotlin), and the model’s output decodes directly into your type.
+The schema is computed at compile time (Swift) or built from the kotlinx.serialization descriptor at runtime (Kotlin), and the model’s output decodes directly into your type.

 Define the structured type